Rep. Lauren Boebert apologizes after getting kicked out of show and falsely denying she vaped

 She was kicked out of the “Beetlejuice” musical last Sunday following complaints from people in the audience that she and another guest were vaping, singing, using phones and causing a disturbance.

-Two days after the incident, Boebert posted on social media: “It’s true, I did thoroughly enjoy the AMAZING Beetlejuice at the Buell Theatre and I plead guilty to laughing and singing too loud!”
+Two days after the incident, Boebert posted in social media: “It’s true, I did thoroughly enjoy the AMAZING Beetlejuice at the Buell Theatre and I plead guilty to laughing and singing too loud!”

-Boebert noted in her statement that she had been going through a divorce and said her behavior was unacceptable.
+Boebert noted in her statement that she has been going through a divorce and said her behavior was unacceptable.

 “I genuinely did not recall vaping that evening when I discussed the night’s events with my campaign manager,” she said.
 “We do understand the nature of how this looks.”